mit-cml/iot-website-source/docs/src/app/pages/Arduino101SoundRecorder.md

 ![set Arduino101SoundRecorder1 BluetoothDevice  to](blocks/Arduino101SoundRecorder.BluetoothDevice_setter.svg)

 + <a name="PlayPin"></a>`PlayPin` – The digital pin used to trigger playback.
-If using the Grove connector, this is one number higher than the digital port (D4 becomes 5).
+If using the Grove connector, this is the same number as the digital pin port (D4 becomes 4).

 ![get Arduino101SoundRecorder1 PlayPin ](blocks/Arduino101SoundRecorder.PlayPin_getter.svg)